persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-02-24-asp-net-7-dapper-sqlite-api.md

 <a href="https://github.com/persteenolsen/angular-dapper-sqlite-client" target="_blank">Angular Client at GitHub</a>
 </li>
 </ul>

-Dapper is a lightweight Micro-ORM which can be an alternative to Entity Framework Core ORM
+<p>Dapper is a lightweight Micro-ORM which can be an alternative to Entity Framework Core ORM</p>

-SQLite is local DB and fine for testing and small applications
+<p>SQLite is local DB and fine for testing and small applications</p>

-Traditional webhosting is used for this Application
+<p>Traditional webhosting is used for this Application</p>